YousseFathalla/YousseFathalla/README.md

-# Hi, I'm Youssef 👋
+# Hi, I'm Youssef Fathalla 👋

 I'm a passionate **Frontend Developer** specializing in **Angular**, building scalable and performant web applications with clean architecture and modern UI using Tailwind CSS and Angular.
 I follow modern Angular best practices and strive for clean, accessible, and maintainable code.